 The scope of services for the Downtown Winston-Salem Business Improvement District focuses on five primary areas: cleaner environment, increased safety and security, stronger marketing and promotion, accelerated development, and enhanced physical appearance.

 The above services are performed by the Downtown Winston-Salem Partnership.
 The Downtown Winston-Salem Business Improvement District Advisory Committee, an eleven-member committee made up of various stakeholders within the district, provides oversight of the implementation of these services.

 The current tax rate for the Downtown Winston-Salem Business Improvement District is $.09 per $100 of valuation.
 This rate is assessed on real and personal property, including registered motor vehicles, within the boundaries of the district.

 Background and Creation of the Downtown Winston-Salem Business Improvement District

-On July 8, 2013, the Downtown Winston-Salem Partnership presented a proposal for the creation of a downtown business improvement district to the City Council’s Finance Committee.
+On July 8, 2013, the Downtown Winston-Salem Partnership (DWSP) presented a proposal for the creation of a downtown business improvement district to the City Council’s Finance Committee.
 On July 17 and 18, the Downtown Winston-Salem Partnership held public meetings at a/perture Cinema on Fourth Street to present information on the proposed district as well as answer questions from those in attendance.